 Over the last few years, I’ve consulted for Magento retailers from all over the world and have worked on a host of large Magento websites.
-During this time I’ve faced pretty much every technical Magento SEO issue imaginable, so I thought I’d document some of the more common issues in this article.
+During this time I’ve faced (and resolved) pretty much every technical Magento SEO issue imaginable, so I thought I’d document some of the more common issues in this article.

 Layered / faceted navigation issues